 These are examples of what I use, but many other great options are available at Amazon or your local big box store.

-Serve with Stovetop French Fries, Grilled Baby Potatoes, a side salad, or Grilled Pineapple Slices.
+Serve it up with simple sides like Stovetop French Fries, Grilled Baby Potatoes, a side salad, or Grilled Pineapple Slices for something sweet.

-Store leftovers in an airtight container.
-Refrigerated for 4 days or frozen for 3 months.
+Store leftover chicken in an airtight container—refrigerate for up to 4 days or freeze for up to 3 months.

-Cold leftovers are great on a salad or make chicken salad or Waldorf Chicken Salad.
+Cold slices are great on salads, or repurpose them into basic chicken salad or Waldorf Chicken Salad for a quick meal.

 ❓FAQs

-Wash your hands well before and after handling raw chicken—store raw chicken under 40°F and away from other foods.
+Always wash your hands before and after handling raw chicken, and store it below 40°F—well away from ready-to-eat foods.

 Grilled Whole Chicken Without Spatchcocking